-GLOB 200 - Global Studies: Methods (4)
+GLOB 200W - Global Studies: Methods (4)

 An introduction to the tools of historical inquiry, the nature and evaluation of sources and evidence and the conceptual framework of historical interpretation as it applies to the global community.
-Students cannot receive credit for both GLOB 200 and HIST 200.
+Students cannot receive credit for GLOB 200 or GLOB 200W, and HIST 200.

 Prerequisite: General Education History course or consent of program director.